openid/fapi/FAPI_1.0/openid-financial-api-part-2-1_0.md

 The two differ in the risk profile and the client may want to differentiate them.
 The protected resources that conform to this document differentiate them.
 The protected resources that conform to this document shall not accept a bearer access token.
-They shall only support sender-constrained access tokens via [MTLS].
+They shall only support sender-constrained access tokens via [RFC8705].

 ## 8.3 Attacks using weak binding of authorization server endpoints